antonfirsov/docs/2018/08-Aug/JapaneseCalendar.md

 }
 ```

 Note that the new era will begin on May 1, 2019, and the Japanese government is expected to announce the official name of the new era on about April 1, 2019.
 A window of approximately one month leaves very little time to test, detect bugs, troubleshoot, and address bugs.
-It is important that applications be adequately tested well in advance of that date.
+It is important that applications be adequately tested well in advance of the beginning of the new era.

 ## .NET changes to support the new era